 Free Ocean Transportation of Fire engines and Ambulances for Latin American countries

-The “K” LINE Group has established close relationship with Latin American Countries for a long time, assuming Honorary Consul of El Salvador since 1969, Chairmanship of Japan-Chile Association (est. 1940) and Japan-Peru Association (est. 1954), as well as Directorship of Latin-America Association in Japan (est. 1958).
-It has therefore been providing free ocean transportation of supporting goods destined for those countries.
+The “K” LINE Group has established a close relationship with Latin American Countries for a long time, assuming Honorary Consul of El Salvador since 1969, as well as past Chairmanship of Japan-Chile Association (est. 1940) and Japan-Peru Association (est. 1954).
+It has therefore been providing free ocean transportation of fire engines and ambulances donated by Japanese authorities to countries such as Peru and El Salvador.
+In the Republic of El Salvador, there were 19 fire engines nationwide as of 2014 when we started free ocean transportation, but by 2020 we transported 22 fire engines and ambulances in total so as to enhance the country’s fire control service.

 Supporting Transport of Educational Materials to South Africa

-The “K” LINE Group supports the activities of NPO “South African Education Support Initiative (SAPESI)”, aimed at raising the level of primary education in South Africa, and has been supporting it by providing free transportation of children’s books and educational materials to the country since 2011.
-To date, we have transported around 164,000 books, donated in various countries around the world, via our global network.
+The “K” LINE Group had been supporting the activities of NPO “South African Education Support Initiative (SAPESI)”, aimed at raising the level of primary education in South Africa, by providing free transportation of children’s books and educational materials to the country, mainly by our containerships, from 2011 to 2018 when our container business is succeeded by Ocean Network Express (ONE).
+Till then, the “K” Line Group transported around 164,000 books, donated in various countries around the world, via its global network.
+This cooperation has now been taken over to ONE and is still ongoing.

 Children in South Africa and